-- (11) If this rule prescribes multiple items of information to be displayed on a slot machine, it is sufficient to have the information displayed in an alternating fashion. - (12) In addition to the metering requirements provided for in the Minimum Internal Control Standards (MICS), each slot machine attached to one (1) or more wide-area progressive slot machine meters must have a separate software meter that counts the number of times each primary progressive meter is activated. - (13) Each machine must have a separate key and key switch to reset the progressive meter or meters or another reset mechanism approved in writing by the commission. - (14) Unless the commission has approved the payment of prizes by installments, a licensee who has a progressive slot machine must maintain minimum cash reserves in accordance with 11 CSR 45-8.150.
+- (11) If this rule prescribes multiple items of information to be displayed on a slot machine, it is sufficient to have the information displayed in an alternating fashion. - (12) In addition to the metering requirements provided for in the Minimum Internal Control Standards (MICS), each slot machine attached to one (1) or more wide-area progressive slot machine meters must have a separate software meter that counts the number of times each primary progressive meter is activated. - (13) Each machine must have a separate key and key switch to reset the progressive meter or meters or another reset mechanism that has the approval of the director. - (14) Unless the commission has approved the payment of prizes by installments, a licensee who has a progressive slot machine must maintain minimum cash reserves in accordance with 11 CSR 45-8.150.
 The commission must approve all such cash reserves.
 Notwithstanding the provisions of 11 CSR 45-5.240 Periodic Payments, to the contrary, the commission shall require that the licensee authorized to provide a wide-area progressive system- - (A) Maintain in a restricted account a reserve consisting of cash, United States Government Treasury Securities, United States Government Agency Securities and/or Missouri state debt instruments of not less than the sum of the following amounts: - 1.
-The present value of the aggregate remaining balances owed on all jackpots previously won by patrons through the widearea progressive system; and - 2.
+The present value of the aggregate remaining balances owed on all jackpots previously won by patrons through the wide-area progressive system; and - 2.
 An amount sufficient to fully fund the present value of all amounts currently reflected on the progressive meters of the wide-area progressive systems; and - (B) In addition, the licensee authorized to provide the wide-area system shall at all times satisfy and be in compliance with the following ratios and tests: - 1.
 An interest coverage ratio of not less than three to one (3:1); and - 2.
 Debt to EBITDA (earnings before interest, taxes, depreciation and amortization) of not more than four to one (4:1); and - 3.
 Satisfaction of one (1) of the following ratios and tests: - A. A current ratio of not less than two to one (2:1); or

-- B. Working capital that is greater than twenty percent (20%) of the licensee's total jackpot liability; or - C. Working capital in excess of one hundred (100) million dollars and a credit rating from at least two (2) of the following credit rating organizations equal to or higher than the following: - (I) Standard & Poor's Corporate BBB-; - (II) Moody's Long-Term Baa3; or - (III) Fitch Corporate BBB-. - (15) The requirements of this rule shall apply equally to one (1) progressive gaming device linked to a progressive controller or which is internally controlled, as well as several progressive gaming devices linked to one (1) progressive controller within one (1) casino or multiple casinos.
+- B. Working capital that is greater than twenty percent (20%) of the licensee's total jackpot liability; or - C. Working capital in excess of one hundred (100) million dollars and a credit rating from at least two (2) of the following credit rating organizations equal to or higher than the following: - (I) Standard & Poor's Corporate BBB-; - (II) Moody's Long-Term Baa3; or (III) Fitch Corporate BBB-. - (15) The requirements of this rule shall apply equally to one (1) progressive gaming device linked to a progressive controller or which is internally controlled, as well as several progressive gaming devices linked to one (1) progressive controller within one (1) casino or multiple casinos. - (16) In addition to the requirements of this rule, all licensees shall comply with Chapter E of the Minimum Internal Control Standards as authorized by 11 CSR 45-9.030.